NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/complete-your-testing.md

 We'll then send you a link to download the app from the [Apple Store](https://www.apple.com/uk/store) or [Google Play](https://play.google.com/store/apps?hl=en).

-### 2. We'll send you test user account details
+### 2. Sign in with test accounts

-We'll give you sign in details for 3 test user accounts.
+We'll send you sign in details for 3 test user accounts.

-### 3. Sign in with test accounts

-Sign in with the 3 test user accounts on a mobile device that we approved for the test NHS App,
+Sign in with the 3 test user accounts on the mobile phone that we approved for the test NHS App.

-### 4. Send test messages
+### 3. Send test messages

 Wait 24 hours after you first sign in.

 Then send test messages using requests through NHS Notify API or NHS Notify MESH.
 Use the test users' NHS numbers.

-### 5. Receive the notification
+### 4. Receive the notification

-The notification will be delivered to the test NHS App on the phone of the person who's signed in to the test accounts.
+The notification will be delivered to the test NHS App on the mobile phone of the person who's signed in to the test accounts.

-### 6. Show evidence of your NHS App testing
+### 5. Show evidence of your NHS App testing

 You'll need to show evidence of the results with a screen recording or on a video call with us.

 You can send us the screen recordings in one video or in separate videos if this is easier.

 We can provide extra evidence from our database if you request this.